 I do believe the planet serves our progress (not that we serve the planet).
 This is a controversial view, but what I currently believe.
 That said, even if we perceive nature as under the dominion of our Higher Self, it’s our imperative to be as respectful a custodian as we can be.

 The beauty of capitalism is freedom.
 The ugliness of capitalism is freedom to exploit.
 Work is servitude if one doesn’t have the choice to leave a job for economic reasons.
 That’s de-facto economic slavery to an authoritarian organization, which is prevalent through the world.

 Can we take the best and leave the best?
 What can we do to encourage freedom and options for each of us to create and innovate, while at the same time ensuring that we never have to be victim to economic coercion or oppression in the process?

-Ranks, scores, grades, and any public metric should be removed from the education system on all levels.
+Ranks, scores, grades, and any publicly described metric I believe should be removed from the education system on all levels.
 What do we do instead?
 We’ll figure it out.
 Doesn’t matter.
 These numbers devalue real education.

-Students might privately use their own metrics, or have metrics that are just for themselves and tracking their own growth — that is fine if they find them helpful.
-But a system that pits one learner against another, and tries to validate how well we learned, rather than encourage everyone to grow, discover, and explore in a way aligned with the Spirit within them, is devastating to our mind.
+Learning might privately use their own metrics, or have metrics that are just for themselves and tracking their own growth.
+I believe that is fine if they find it helpful.
+But a system that pits one learner against another, and tries to validate how well we learned, rather than encourage everyone to grow, discover, and explore in a way aligned with Spirit, crushes our innate, natural process of learning.

-- Media programs our mind to think in terms of “us vs. them”.
-We don’t even realize our minds are being programmed to not explore alternatives.
-The world’s survival hinges, I believe, on our ability to transcend this programming.
+- Media literally programs our mind to operate in terms of “us vs. them”.
+We don’t even realize our minds are being programmed.

-- The second dangerous portrayal in media is explicitly or implicitly conveying that social validators of status, sex, rank, and worldly achievement reflect our value as a human.
-These can disrupt our connection to, and the primacy of, the Truth within us, which is ultimately the only validator that matters.
+- The second dangerous portrayal in media is conveying a high value for social validators such as status, sex, rank, money, and worldly achievement.
+These validators can disrupt our connection to, and negate the primacy of, Truth within us as our guide.